josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/📋_demands_as_diagnosis.md

         ↓
 police cases and coercive pressure
         ↓
-demand for responsibility, repair and prevention
+demands for responsibility, repair and prevention

 * No one demand could answer the whole crisis.
 * The movement was addressing: